-PHAR 4675 - ADULT MEDICINE CLERKSHIP (6:0:40 F)
+PHAR 4675 - ADULT MEDICINE ROTATION (6:0:40 F)

 REQUIRED P4 APPE.
 The Adult Medicine Clerkship is an advanced pharmacy practice experience that is required of all P4 students.
 This clerkship is an extension of the P3 inpatient clinical skills clerkship (PHAR 4276), allowing for more intense and advanced experience.
 Students will be exposed to adult inpatients with a variety of disease states during the rotation.
-Students will continue to refine their critical thinking skills, that they have developed during their prior rotations and coursework and will begin to apply all of the knowledge they have gained up to this point.
-Students will be asked to be actively involved with following the patients, interacting with health care professionals and in presenting/researching various disease states/drug therapy that is specific to their given rotation (see core disease states).
+Students will continue to refine their critical thinking skills, that they have developed during their prior rotations and coursework, and will begin to apply all of the knowledge they have gained up to this point.
+Students will be asked to be actively involved with following the patients, interacting with health care professionals, and in presenting/researching various disease states/drug therapy that is specific to their given rotation (see core disease states).
 6 week course.
 Syllabus available.

-PHAR 4656 - AMBULATORY CARE CLERKSHIP (6:0:40 F)
+PHAR 4656 - AMBULATORY CARE ROTATION (6:0:40 F)

 REQUIRED P4 APPE.
 The Advanced Ambulatory Care Clerkship is designed to expose students to advanced topics within the ambulatory care practice setting.
 This clerkship is intended to build upon the core disease state knowledge learned in the pharmacotherapy sequence and introduce or expand upon topics either not covered or only briefly discussed by the respective pharmacotherapy course.
-This clerkship will focus on the assessment and outpatient management of core ambulatory care topics including (but not necessarily limited to) diabetes, hypertension, hyperlipidemia, anticoagulation, heart failure and asthma/COPD.
-Students will review therapeutic management strategies, national clinical guidelines and clinical trial data to make clinical decisions in both simple and complex patients.
+This clerkship will focus on the assessment and outpatient management of core ambulatory care topics including (but not necessarily limited to) diabetes, hypertension, hyperlipidemia, anticoagulation, heart failure, and asthma/COPD.
+Students will review therapeutic management strategies, national clinical guidelines, and clinical trial data to make clinical decisions in both simple and complex patients.
 Members of the teaching team are experienced clinicians actively practicing in the area of ambulatory care with personal experience running outpatient clinical pharmacist services including medication therapy management.
 6 week course.
 Syllabus available.

-PHAR 4657 - PEDIATRIC PHARMACOTHERAPY CLERKSHIP (6:0:40 F)
+PHAR 4657 - PEDIATRIC PHARMACOTHERAPY ROTATION (6:0:40 F)

 REQUIRED P4 APPE.
 Pharmaceutical care experiences with ambulatory and inpatient pediatric patients.
 6 week course.
 Syllabus available.
+Levels: Pharmacy-Doctoral, Fourth year

-PHAR 4658 - GERIATRIC PHARMACOTHERAPY CLERKSHIP (6:0:40 F)
+PHAR 4658 - GERIATRIC PHARMACOTHERAPY ROTATION (6:0:40 F)

 REQUIRED P4 APPE.
 Pharmaceutical care experiences with ambulatory and inpatient geriatric patients.
 6 week course.
 Syllabus available.
+Levels: Pharmacy-Doctoral, Fourth year

-PHAR 4653 - RURAL COMMUNITY (6:0:40 F)
+PHAR 4653 - RURAL COMMUNITY ROTATION (6:0:40 F)

 REQUIRED P4 APPE.
 An advanced Rural Community Pharmacy Practice Clerkship providing pharmaceutical care experiences with ambulatory and/or institutionalized patients in a rural community.
 6 week course.
 Syllabus available.
+Levels: Pharmacy-Doctoral, Fourth year